mindee/mindee-api-dotnet/docs/dotnet-api-builder.md

 ```

 ## Line items reconstructions
-We offer the possibility to use a post processing after you get prediction result from your custom API.
+We offer the possibility to use post-processing for the prediction result from your custom API.

-In the below example, image that your custom document have 4 columns defined a table.
+In the example below, imagine that your custom document has a table with 4 columns.
-So, you want to get all the line items of it.
+So, you want to extract all the line items (table rows) from it.

-In that case, you will have to define 4 fields and do the annotation verticaly for each one.
+In that case, you will have to define 4 fields and do the annotation vertically for each one.

 After training your model, test it using the Mindee client as below to get your document parsed and line items reconstructed.